 For people with special needs, developing friendships can often be tough.
 In response to this, teens from St. Croix Lutheran Academy have developed a friendship group called New Friends.
 This friendship group aims to create an atmosphere where everyone who attends can hang out and develop friendships in an atmosphere of 100% love and acceptance.
 At a New Friends event, young people, with and without special needs, join together to enjoy various activities like games, music, crafts, and snacks.
 The focus is on having fun and developing new friendships in a safe, judgment free environment.
 Learn more at StCroixNewFriends.org

 - Food drives

 - Clothing drive

 - Night to Shine (Tim Tebow Foundation sponsored prom for people with special needs)

 Daily Lunch Service

 St. Croix Lutheran Academy offers daily cafeteria service.
 Students may select from a nutritionally balanced entrée, specialty salads, a full salad bar, and a la carte items using a PIN they receive with their schedules and information packets at the beginning of school.
-Lunch funds must be current in order for students to receive meals.
 A free or reduced lunch program is offered to qualified students; contact the finance office for more information.